pekelund-dev/codex-test/README.md

 ### Receipt parsing Cloud Run service (Vertex AI Gemini)

 The `function` module now packages the receipt processor as a standalone Spring Boot web application that runs on Cloud Run.
-Eventarc forwards Cloud Storage finalize events to the service, which downloads the receipt, extracts structured data with Gemini, and persists the results to Firestore.
+The web frontend calls this service after each successful upload, allowing the processor to download the receipt, extract structured data with Gemini, and persist the results to Firestore.
 The `web` module still hosts the interactive UI, while shared storage components live in the `core` module.

 #### Quick Deployment